 The questions would be from chapters and sub-topics covered in their previous and present grade.
 The questions would test their overall proficiency in the topic and ensure that their expertise is assessed adequately.

 Clash of Pi is designed to simulate global standardized tests (like SAT and ACT) and to promote practice and familiarity with the online medium of testing that has become the norm.
 All rounds are held online within a secure student portal.

 The circuit is divided into 5 domain rounds per year, which cater to specified disciplines of mathematics.
 This is done with a view to ensure proficiency in all areas of mathematics.

 Each grade has a specified domain calendar.
 A domain comprises 2 Qualifiers and one Final, over a 3-month period.
 Typically, each monthly round is conducted on a pre-determined weekend (Friday to Sunday).

-Participants of Grade 6 and upwards earn proficiency badges based on the bonus questions that they are able to answer.
+Participants earn proficiency badges based on the bonus questions that they are able to answer.
 These bonus questions are generated by an algorithm that determines the proficiency of the student.
 The badges are as follows: Legend, Champion and Expert.